milalucky/milalucky/README.md

 <h1>:woman_technologist: About Me:</h1>

-- :computer: I am a Junior Front-End Developer.
+- :computer: I am a Fullstack QA (Python).

-- :telescope: I'm learning HTML&CSS, I'll start learning JavaScript soon.

 - :seedling: I work as a QA-engineer in a large IT company.